 Music and Memory – Alive Inside

 Beyond wanting to support The Music and Memory iPod Project because they’re doing great work, it is also personal to me.
 The last few months before my mother passed on in 2002, she was experiencing dementia and often did not know where she was or who I was.
 I remember one night I was sitting next to her in the hospital holding her hand and talking with her.
-In the middle of our conversation, her face became tight and she started yelling at me stating, “Stop talking to me whoever you are!
+In the middle of our conversation, her face became tight, and she started yelling at me, stating, “Stop talking to me, whoever you are!
 I’m on the phone with my son Michael.
-Go away and stop bothering me, so I can talk to my son Michael!”
-I reminded her that I am her son Michael and she was not on the phone with me, but sitting right next to her holding her hand.
+Go away and stop bothering me so I can talk to my son Michael!”
+I reminded her that I was her son Michael, and she was not on the phone with me but sitting right next to her, holding her hand.
 She looked startled and confused, I was hurt and desperately wanting to remove my mother of her struggles.
-I wonder if I was aware of the connection with music and restored memory demonstrated through The Music and Memory iPod Project, if it would’ve helped her come back to life?
-More than anything, what I remember from that period of her life was missing my mother as I knew her the earlier 40+ years.
+I wonder if I was aware of the connection between music and restored memory demonstrated through The Music and Memory iPod Project, and if it would’ve helped her come back to life.
+More than anything, what I remember from that period of her life was missing my mother, as I had known her for the previous 40+ years.

 Music and Memory - Alive Inside - Providence Holistic Counseling Services - Lisa-Schroeder-time-music-song